 Results shown in this section are based on \textbf{all} blends (Sect.~\ref{subsec:match}).
 As a reminder, the all blends sample are objects with a magnitude difference $\Delta_i \leq 2$ between the ground detection and its second HST component.
 At a moderate Cost of 10\,\% of all detected sources, likely an acceptable cut for most applications, the SOM blending cell approach identifies 28\,\% of all unrecognized blends and the distance cut identifies only 18\,\%.
 RF has the best performance identifying 33\,\% of blends.
 For applications that prioritize sample purity, we are able to remove 90\,\% of blends at a cost of 60\,\% of all detected sources when using SOM blending cell or 55\,\% when using RF.

-At high Recall values, we are able to remove many blends but at the expense of removing many pure objects.
-We plot the \textit{i}-mag distribution and fraction of blends per \textit{i}-mag bin as a function of recall in Fig.~\ref{fig:ibin-changes}.
+At high Recall values, we are able to remove the majority of blends but at the expense of removing large fractions of pure objects. \edit{We plot the \textit{i}-mag distribution and fraction of blends per \textit{i}-mag bin as a function of recall in Fig.~\ref{fig:ibin-changes}.
 On the left we can see that as Recall increases, the total number of galaxies drops to 0 as the algorithm labels all objects as blends.
-On the right, we see that faint blends (\textit{i}-mag > 22) are preferentially removed only when the Recall is low, hinting at some feature importance, which we discuss in greater detail in Sect.~\ref{subsec:dis_imp}.
+The middle panel normalizes the left plot with the original counts per \textit{i}-mag bin (recall line divided by black line) showing that the main effect is removing faint objects while there are still some bright objects even at high Recall.
+On the right plot, this \textit{i}-mag dependence is supported once again as the blend fraction decreases the most dramatically for faint objects (\textit{i}-mag > 22) hinting at the importance of the \textit{i}-band which we discuss in greater detail in Sect.~\ref{subsec:dis_imp}.}